MHMDHIDR/mohammedhaydar.com/src/content/blog/vj-effects-discovering-visual-creativity/index.md

 - 2D Rotozoom Distortion
 - 3D Effect Raytracing

-This is what my Image looks like:
+So by just dragging the effects mentioned above, and use them in my "Composition", This is what it came out looking like:

 ![Discovering Visual Creativity](./3.png)